-Jacob's parents, Kevin and Veronica Baldwin contacted the National Museum in 2011, as they wished to donate material in memory of Jacob and his achievements.
-Jacob's partner, Deanna Perry, also offered material and, as a result, the Museum acquired a wide-ranging collection that gives insight into the challenges and abilities of a determined and talented man whose achievements have national significance.
+Baldwin's partner, Deanna Perry, also offered material.
+As a result, the Museum acquired a wide-ranging collection that gives insight into the challenges and abilities of a determined and talented man whose achievements have national significance.

 Jacob’s parents separated when he was six years old and his maternal grandparents, Feddot and Maria Kalinchichenko, migrated from China in 1956 to help care for him.

 Jacob described the arrival of his grandparents as a turning point in his life, the beginning of a 'brilliant adventure'.
-They were determined to see him reach his potential.
-An acoustic guitar in the National Museum’s collection is evidence of the way that despite his limited mobility, Jacob would attempt anything.
+They were determined to help Jacob achieve his goals.

 Another turning point took place when Jacob was 16 and his mother married Kevin Baldwin, who adopted Jacob.
-Kevin’s dedication to Jacob is illustrated in part by the callipers he designed and made to lessen the effects of the spasms in Jacob's legs.
-These callipers are part of the Museum’s collection.
+The Museum holds a pair of callipers designed by Kevin to lessen the effects of the spasms in Jacob's legs.

 The Cerebral Palsy Alliance estimates that 1 in 500 Australian babies are diagnosed with cerebral palsy.
 No cure is yet known.